A. Purpose and Scope

 Obtaining informed consent is a pivotal element to gain trust and partnership with those we serve in the community.
 By gathering consent in a transparent process, we build trust with participants and partners around the use of their data.

-United Way will take all reasonable steps to ensure that those from whom consent is sought, understand what they are consenting to and the related implications of giving or withholding consent, before data is collected, stored, used or disclosed.
+United Way will take all reasonable steps with its ProsperUs partners to ensure that those from whom consent is sought understand what they are consenting to and the related implications of giving or withholding consent, before data is collected, stored, used or disclosed.

 Actions will be taken to remove barriers to understanding consent, including translation of documentation, allowing time for authorized representatives to review and consider the documentation before signing, clearly identifying potential usages and disclosures of data within the consent forms, and outlining incentives and additional services that can be provided if consent is given.
-Where possible we will seek to obtain consent through a non-biased, power-neutral process, leveraging neutral third parties.
+Where possible we will seek to obtain consent through a non-biased, power-neutral process that leverages neutral third parties.

 a.
 Consent for collection, use and disclosure of different types of Data